mxrpr/MicroK8s_with_docker_registry/README.md

 ```
 Modify the IP address to your address and the port to the port you are using.

-After all these changes you can push your app the registry and use in yaml files.
+After all these changes you can push your app to the registry and use in yaml files.
 Example:
 ```bash
 docker push 192.168.0.127:8080/my-java-app:1.1
 ```
+Example deployment file:
 ```declarative
 apiVersion: apps/v1
 kind: Deployment